PAST EVENTS 2007 AT A GLANCE - details follow

 We regret that

-Roger James ("compulsory fun" musical comedy, direct from Kingston, ON),
+("compulsory fun" musical comedy, direct from Kingston,

 announced earlier, will not be appearing.